Olubukola-Sanyaolu/Sportify-most-streamed-song-analysis/README.md

 3. Data cleaning and formatting

 ### Exploratory Data Analysis
+EDA involved exploring the spotify data to answer the following question:

 1. What is the Stream Trend over the years?
 2. Which track name has the top streams?